Robotic-assisted radical prostatectomy is the most modern and most technologically advanced method of prostate cancer treatment.

 Where do we conduct the treatment?

-The treatment is conducted in Medicover Hospital in Warsaw.
+The treatment is conducted in John Paul II Western Hospital in Grodzisk Mazowiecki.

 How can I make an appointment for HIFU treatment?